Understanding Email Capture - FAQs

 Answer: One of the biggest problems we found with the previous manual capture system was the fact that it was a manual process that required each user to regularly run a capture, assign emails and post/save those emails to their matters.
 If users were diligent and did this process on a regular basis then the email capture process was a relatively quick task.
 However we generally found that most users did not regularly capture emails and therefore when they did, they would often have days or weeks worth of emails to go through.
 Or ever worse, they would just regularly use the selective email capture tool which often resulted in relevant emails being overlooked and matters being incomplete.
 Automated Email Capture aims to solve the biggest problems of email capture - human nature.

 The Automated Capture Service works constantly in the background monitoring a users Inbox and Sent folders in Outlook, capturing emails that are sent and received, matching emails where it can identify them and then saving those emails to the relevant files in Migration Manager.
 By automating these process, the users need to do anything is significantly reduced in fact once setup, the only real involvement a user has is to occasionally check the capture window to see if there are any emails which were not automatically matched.
-And the best part is, the more you use Migration Manager to generate and send emails, as well as recording relevant information on the file such as Department references and email address, the smarter the Automated Capture Service becomes and less you need to check for unmatched emails.
+And the best part is, the more you use Migration Manager to generate and send emails, as well as recording relevant information on the file such as Department File Number and email address, the smarter the Automated Capture Service becomes and less you need to check for unmatched emails.

 QUESTION: DO YOU HAVE INSTRUCTIONS ON HOW TO USE THE NEW AUTOMATED EMAIL CAPTURE?